Susana Has Decided To Write About Her Friend:

 The structure of the narrative will depend on the story Susana wants to tell.
 She could choose a chronological approach, starting with her friend's childhood and working her way up to the present day.
 Or she could opt for a more thematic approach, focusing on specific aspects of her friend's life and weaving them together in a non-linear fashion.

 She could also use a framing device, such as a specific event or conversation that sets the stage for the story.
+Plus, regardless of the structure she chooses, Susana needs to check that the narrative is clear, coherent, and engaging.
 The possibilities are endless.
-Regardless of the structure she chooses, Susana needs to ensure that the narrative is clear, coherent, and engaging.
 This means providing context and background information where necessary, and using transitions to smoothly connect different parts of the story.

 She also needs to consider the pacing of the narrative.
 Too much detail can bog down the story and lose the reader's attention, while too little detail can leave the reader feeling confused and disconnected.
 The key is to find a balance that keeps the story moving forward while also providing enough depth and richness to make it compelling.